teiid/teiid-dashboard/builder/src/main/jbossas7/README.md

     e.g. $ ./jboss-cli.sh --connect --command="deploy /home/myuser/myfiles/teiid-dashbuilder-jboss-as7.war" )

-To setup the H2 datasource so that your dashboard additions/changes will be persisted and available on server restart, run the CLI script: builder/src/main/scripts/teiid-dashboard-add_datasource.cli.
+To setup the H2 datasource so that your dashboard additions/changes will be persisted and available on server restart, run the CLI script: builder/src/main/scripts/add_datasource.cli.
 Execute the following:

     $ cd <jboss_home>/bin
     $ ./jboss-cli.sh --connect file="<path_to_cli_script_file>"

 The application is configured to to look for following JNDI name: <code>java:jboss/datasources/DashboardDS</code>.
+If the datasource does not exist, the dashboard builder will just operate in in-memory mode.

-Notice, this datasource is intended for development/demo purposes and it's present by default in any JBoss installation.
+Notice, this datasource is intended for development/demo purposes and it's present by default at any JBoss installation.

 If you want to deploy on a database different from H2 like Oracle, MySQL, Postgres or MS SQL Server please follow the next steps: